rovaughn/platform-docs/platform/manual/getting-started/index.rst

 Here's a list of your first steps:

 - :doc:`Install <../install-hasura-cli>` the ``hasura`` CLI
-- Quickstart (clone a hasura project + create a free cluster)
+- Clone a Hasura project

-  - ``hasura quickstart hasura/hello-world``.
+  - ``hasura clone hasura/hello-world``.
   - You can replace ``hasura/hello-word`` with any project from `hasura.io/hub <https://hasura.io/hub>`_
+- Install Hasura on a Kubernetes cluster by following these :doc:`guides <../install-hasura/index>` (*Minikube, Docker for Desktop, Google Kubernetes Engine, etc.*).
+These guides also contain instructions on adding your cluster to the Hasura project you cloned in the previous step.

-- Deploy your project or changes you make to the cluster
+- Deploy your project or changes you make to the cluster (*from inside the project folder*)

   - ``git push hasura master``